 setOf(T) isAcyclic (Iterator | expression)

 Returns whether the transitive closure of the elements (of reference type) specified by the expression does not contain a cycle.
+Undefined (not-configured) references will cause that the result of closure is also undefined (in contrast to null, which indicates that no reference is configured).
 See closure.

 Boolean isEmpty ()